-Any person or body responsible for a building or structure Listed as a Site of Special Interest should ensure that there is agreement that proposed works are a repair, with Planning and Building Services, prior to the commencement of works.
+Any person or body responsible for a Listed building or place should ensure that there is agreement that proposed works are a repair, with the Regulatory directorate and, as appropriate, the historic environment team, prior to the commencement of works.
 An exchange of correspondence will clarify and provide an appropriate record.

-Where works are thought to be repair, a note of the location; form of the existing structure; and proposed repair technique, together with details of all materials, will allow a quick and simple assessment which will determine that either the work is agreed as repair, or that an SSI application is required.
-If the repair is needed urgently, this exchange can be made by email.
+Where works are thought to be repair, a note of the location; form of the existing structure; and proposed repair technique, together with details of all materials, will allow a quick and simple assessment which will determine that either the work is agreed as repair, or that an application is required.
+If the repair is needed urgently, a site-based discussion can usually be arranged prior to confirmation by email.

 No work should be commenced until this process has been completed or an application determined where one is required.
-Undertaking the work without the appropriate agreement or permission has the potential to result in enforcement action and/ or prosecution where the special interest of the building or structure is harmed.
+Undertaking the work without the appropriate agreement or permission is a criminal offence in Jersey and has the potential to result in enforcement action and/ or prosecution where the interest of the building or structure is harmed.